 The knee joint is a complex structure that relies on various ligaments for stability and proper function.
 One of the critical ligaments in the knee is the Medial Patellofemoral Ligament (MPFL), which plays a crucial role in stabilizing the

 patella (kneecap).
-An MPFL tear can significantly impact knee stability and function, particularly following a patellar dislocation.
+An MPFL tear can significantly impact knee stability and function, specially following a patellar dislocation.
 In this blog, we will explore the causes, symptoms, and treatment options for MPFL tears, providing valuable insights into this common yet often misunderstood injury.

 What is the Medial Patellofemoral Ligament (MPFL)?